Why an Environmental Economics Degree?

 Graduate-level study is often required for careers in environmental economics.
 It generally involves a greater focus on applied economics, including quantitative research and analytics.
 Due to the interdisciplinary nature of the programs, the coursework involved can vary considerably.
 Some programs focus mainly on the social science aspects of economics such as policy and law, while other programs focus on physical and life sciences.
 In general, aspiring students from scientific fields, or those who wish to enter scientific fields, should seek out programs offered by scientific departments, while those more interested in law and policy should seek out programs offered by departments of economics.

-Duke University's Environmental Economics & Policy program combines the physical, biological, and social sciences to study how natural resource policy affects the economic choices of individuals and businesses, and how they in turn affect resource consumption and the environment.
+Duke University's Environmental Sciences & Policy program combines the physical, biological, and social sciences to study how natural resource policy affects the economic choices of individuals and businesses, and how they in turn affect resource consumption and the environment.
 It's a highly analytical program that's international in scope.

 The University of Rhode Island's graduate program in Environmental & Natural Resource Economics focuses on coastal and marine resource development and management.
 For example, courses and faculty study the ecosystem services these resources provide, as well as how economic activity and policies affect water quality and pollution.

 Doctoral Programs in Environmental Economics

 The majority of environmental and other economists hold doctoral degrees.
 Since economics is a largely research-based profession doctoral degrees are necessary for many jobs.
 While the number of institutions offering Ph.D. programs specifically in environmental economics is fairly low, some universities offer doctoral programs in economics or related areas, with an emphasis or concentration in environmental or ecological economics.
 The London School of Economics is also an excellent international choice.
 These doctoral programs involve advanced quantitative work, independent research, and a dissertation.